-(b) An update to the system of measurement and collection of quality data from patent branch's examination division has been approved and is currently being.
-An update to the system of measurement and collection of quality data from Patent Branch's examination division has been implemented.
+- (a) All Quality Standards will be reviewed and updated annually. - (b) An update to the system of measurement and collection of quality data from Patent Branch's examination division has been implemented.
 This update improves the questions which are used to collect data for our QC and QA activities based upon earlier data analysis.
 Improvements include streamlining questions, removal of low error rate topics, expanding other questions to include more varied possible responses.
-It is anticipated that when the update is in place quality control and quality assurance activities will provide greater detail on the issues around examination practice and higher data clarity.

-Other updates to the measurement system:
+Other updates to the measurement system: Additionally, - new features allow staff to have better access to results of QC and QA carried out on their work.